Leonidas-from-XIV/yojson/README.md

 let () = Format.printf "Parsed to %a" Yojson.Safe.pp json
 ```

-The `examples` directory contains more.
+The `examples` directory contains more examples.

 Related tooling
 ---------------